Table of contents

 Continue adding as many fields as you need to collect the information you want.
 As you add or remove fields, the builder automatically updates the layout.

-At any time, you can preview how your form will appear to visitors by first clicking Update to save your changes, then selecting the Preview icon in the top-right corner of the builder.
+At any time, you can preview how your form will appear to visitors by first clicking Update to save your changes, then selecting the Preview (eye) icon in the top-right corner of the builder.

 A new tab opens with a live preview that shows exactly how your form will look on your website.